Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``intl.ime.use_composition_events_for_insert_text``: Whether a set of composition events is fired when user inserts text without keyboard events nor composing state of a composition (only on Linux and macOS).

+- ``xpinstall.signatures.required``: Whether XPI files cryptographic signatures are being verified and enforced.

+- ``xpinstall.signatures.weakSignaturesTemporarilyAllowed``: Whether new XPI files only signed with weak signature algorithms are still allowed to be installed

 attribution
 ~~~~~~~~~~~